JohnAnthony/Dupe/README.md

 # Dupe

-A UNIX-like (but not *NIX contstrained) tool for findind and removing duplicate files
+A UNIX-like (but not *NIX contstrained) tool for finding and removing duplicate files

 ## Usage